pallix/bobkonf2023-elixir-workshop/tapa_genserver/README.md

 You can verify that your implementation is correct by running `mix test`.

+## Tips

+If you use `Enum.map` but with the purpose of doing side-effects inside the mapping function, consider `Enum.each` instead.
+It makes the intention clearer.

 ## Open Questions

 Once you are finished, read this: